gracee-chen/AC215_StyleMe/README.md

 2. **Storage Configuration**: The PersistentVolumeClaim uses the default storage class.
 For production, consider using NFS or other `ReadWriteMany` storage for shared access.
 PVCs may fail to bind if the storage class doesn't support the requested access mode.

-3. **Test Coverage**: While we achieve 91.30% coverage on tested modules, some modules are intentionally excluded (tested via integration/E2E tests, require GPU/GCS access, or are build scripts).

-4. **CI/CD Failures**: If CI/CD deployment fails, check GCP service account permissions, Artifact Registry access, GKE cluster connectivity, and image tag format.
+3. **CI/CD Failures**: If CI/CD deployment fails, check GCP service account permissions, Artifact Registry access, GKE cluster connectivity, and image tag format.

-5. **Model Loading**: First inference request may be slow as models are loaded from GCS.
+4. **Model Loading**: First inference request may be slow as models are loaded from GCS.
 Consider pre-warming or model caching.

 ### Workarounds